Click here for an overview of the ConEd Internship Process!

 And it is October 15th for Spring ConEd

 You do not need Contextual Education Office approval to register for Travel Seminars.
-And CPE credits are transferred in once complete, so do not require registration, either.

-If you are an international student planning to do off-campus work as part of your ConEd internship placement or project, please follow this link to learn about Curricular Practical Training (CPT) authorization and how to apply for it through the University’s International Students and Scholars Office (ISSO).
+If you are an international student planning to do off-campus work as part of your ConEd internship or project, please follow this link to learn about Curricular Practical Training (CPT) authorization and how to apply for it through the University’s International Students and Scholars Office (ISSO).

-Begin Your Contextual Education Placement or Project
+Begin Your Contextual Education Internship or Project

-Develop your Learning Agreement
+Develop Your Learning Agreement

 Related Resources